amanzi/ats-short-course/README.md

 [I 2021-08-17 21:59:38.111 ServerApp]  or http://127.0.0.1:8888/lab
 # To kill this server
 [I 2021-08-17 21:59:38.111 ServerApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```

-Once this is running you can copy the URL (http://127.0.0.1:8888/lab) into your browser and you're ready to go - you should see JupyterLab and the files from this repository.
+Once this is running you can open this URL: (http://127.0.0.1:8888/lab) in your browser and you're ready to go - you should see JupyterLab and the files from this repository.

 # Developers